freshworks/crayons/packages/crayons-core/src/components/icon/readme.md

 1. JS Exports of SVG Icon to enable Tree-Shaking for inline-svg.
 This is a useful feature where you can choose to do something offline with SVGs.
 2. Enable Crayons-Icon lib to support external icon libraries.
 You can register/unregister external icon libraries and also apply mutation to all/selected icons.
    See usage docs.
-3. Optimized SVGs using SVGO Tool.
-You can use the fw-icon-cli.

 Some implementations via Icon Lib are as below:-